Pengyu-gis/markdown_repo/gistory4_giscontest.md

-# GIStory Issue 4 | Lessons Beyond the Page: The Story of the GIS Application Skills Competition
+# GIStory 4 | Lessons Beyond the Page: The Story of the GIS Application Skills Competition

 ## Guest Introduction